Compositional Separation of Control Flow and Data Flow: Primitive Computons

-The general structure of a functional computon with $i$ ed-inports and $j$ ed-outports, together with its equivalent Petri net representation, are illustrated in Figure \ref{fig:computon-functional}.\footnote{We acknowledge that the definition of a computon does not include labels for computation units.
+The general structure of a functional computon with $j$ ed-inports and $k$ ed-outports is illustrated in Figure \ref{fig:computon-functional}, together with its corresponding Petri nets.\footnote{We acknowledge that the definition of computons does not include labels for computation units.
 However, for increased clarity, we took the liberty of using the symbol of a functional computon for labelling its unique computation unit.}

-Up to isomorphism, there is a particular functional computon which possesses only one ec-inport and only one ec-outport.
-This sort of computon, referred to as \emph{the glue computon}, is explicitly defined when $|E|=|F|=1$.
-Intuitively, its behaviour is akin to a ``do nothing" function because it just echoes the control signal received in its unique ec-inport into its only ec-outport.
+Up to isomorphism, there exists a particular functional computon which possesses only one ec-inport and only one ec-outport.
+This sort of computon, referred to as \emph{the glue computon}, is explicitly defined when $|I|=|O|=1$.
+Intuitively, it just echoes the control signal received in its unique ec-inport into its only ec-outport.